isaac098098/latex-luasnips/README.md

 # What are snippets?
 What is LaTeX?

 [ejmastnak](https://ejmastnak.com/tutorials/vim-latex/intro/) answers all these questions better than I could do.
 His guide is a must read.
 Another classic on this topic is due to [gillescastel](https://castel.dev/post/lecture-notes-1/).
-However, you can check out the showcase gifs section to get an idea (and maybe convince you to use them) (not yet added).
+However, you can check out the showcase gifs section to get an idea of what this is all about (and maybe convince you to use this) (not yet added).

 # Documentation